ruchikamotwani20/sql-interview-questions/README.md

 This repo is my way of mastering SQL through **real-world interview challenges** and sharing my journey with others preparing for data interviews.

 ---
+## ❗ Note on Unsolved Questions

+Some SQL questions listed in the accompanying Excel file require a premium subscription to DataLemur for full access to the problem description.

+Since I currently do not have access to the premium content, I’ve been unable to solve the following questions:

+- Q25, Q28, Q29, Q30, Q31, Q32, Q34, Q37

+Once access is available, I will update this repository with solutions for those as well.

+---

 ### 🚀 Let’s Connect